‘I’m not apologizing’: Congressman defends decision to show gun during meeting

-On Monday morning, Freemon said her feelings about what happened haven't changed.
+On Monday morning, Freeman said her feelings about what happened haven't changed.
 And, she said, it didn't in that moment make her feel safer.

 "Any one of us could have reached out and grabbed that gun," she said.

-Freemon said she did not believe leaving was an option.
-One member was sandwiched in a booth, between two other guests, and couldn't easily have walked out had she wanted to, and other members weren't going to leave her there, Freemon said.
+Freeman said she did not believe leaving was an option.
+One member was sandwiched in a booth, between two other guests, and couldn't easily have walked out had she wanted to, and other members weren't going to leave her there, Freeman said.

-"Even in hindsight, I'm proud of the way we handled ourselves," Freemon said.
+"Even in hindsight, I'm proud of the way we handled ourselves," Freeman said.

-Another Fort Mill mom, Veronica Doyle, agreed with Freemon's version of the events.
+Another Fort Mill mom, Veronica Doyle, agreed with Freeman's version of the events.
 Doyle said Norman took out the gun, placed it down and put it back about five or 10 minutes later.